Acribbs/tRNAnalysis/docs/getting_started/Installation.rst

 Pip installation
 ----------------
 We recommend installation through conda because it manages the dependencies.
-Despite this, tRNAnalysis can also be installed easily using the pip package manager.
+However, tRNAnalysis can also be installed easily using the pip package manager.
 However, you will also have to install other dependencies manually::